 Come out and help remove invasive black locust and other shrubs from this dry sand prairie and oak barrens.The work of volunteers will help make room for native plants.

 This is your opportunity to learn more about archery.
 Four different sessions available.

-We will be searching for oriental bittersweet and invasive shrubs in the higher quality areas of McClure Woods.
+Help us remove oriental bittersweet and invasive shrubs from the higher quality areas of McClure woods.